sjl/cl-ggp/docs/03-reference.markdown

+### `PLAYER-UPDATE-GAME-II` (generic function)

+    (PLAYER-UPDATE-GAME-II PLAYER MOVE PERCEPTS)

+Called after all players have made their moves in a GDL-II game.

+  `move` will be the move you played last turn.

+  `percepts` are all the percepts you see for the round.

 ### `START-PLAYER` (function)

-    (START-PLAYER PLAYER &KEY (SERVER :HUNCHENTOOT))
+    (START-PLAYER PLAYER &KEY (SERVER :HUNCHENTOOT) (USE-THREAD T))

 Start the HTTP server for the given player.

-  The `:server` option will be passed along to Clack.
+  The `:server` and `:use-thread` options will be passed along to Clack.